 The humble egg itself had special meaning, because from the egg came new life.
 As the chick broke out of the egg, new life was born.
 This became the primary symbol of Easter.
 Over the many hundreds of years, certain motifs (designs) became common to Hungarian Easter eggs.
 These motifs recur in ancient egg decorations too, such as half circles, symbolizing resurrection; or intertwined loops, symbolizing love making and eternal life; or the presence of dividing lines encircling the egg, symbolizing the separation of life on earth and the afterlife.

 Slowly other ancient designs and symbols took on more contemporary, western elements.
-The sun became a flower; passing times was shown as the devil’s knee motif; leaves began to denote the constant movement of nature; the evil-averting hand became a flower.
+For instance, the sun became a flower and leaves began to denote the constant movement of nature.
 Only one motif used in pagan times remained the same in Christian times and that was a rake-like motif that symbolizes fertility.
-Maybe you can take a look at the many eggs in this article and see whether you can recognize some of the designs and their meaning.

 Hungarian decorated eggs were originally almost always red eggs (piros tojás) because red symbolizes renewal and the sprouting of new life.
 Just as your blood is red and is necessary to your life, so too the red egg symbolizes life.